vivasa/learners-linux/README.md

-# learners-ubuntu
+# Linux for beginners

-Opinionated configuration/personalization of Ubuntu tools for beginners
+An opinionated personalisation of Ubuntu image for making a beginner's experience pleasant.